 Factoring Social Signals

-After the roll out of Google’s “Penguin update” many Social Media websites (actually many site altogether) changed all outbound links to “no follow”.
+After the rollout of Google’s “Penguin update” many Social Media websites (actually many sites altogether) changed all outbound links to “no follow”.
 It’s been speculated that because many social links have “no-follow” tags, they are less desirable.
-By factoring in “social signals” (which Google does in fact recognize and factor), however, it is clear that social stills holds immense value, and this value will only increase over time.
+By factoring in “social signals” (which Google does, in fact, recognize and factor), however, it is clear that social stills hold immense value, and this value will only increase over time.
 That being said, the sooner you start, the better you are positioned as “social signals” carry more weight.

 The key to increasing “social signals” and link building is through “shares”, so as you post in social be sure to keep that in mind.